-India is very diverse country, The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand and the Union Territories of Delhi and Chandigarh.
+India is a very diverse country, The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand and the Union Territories of Delhi and Chandigarh.

-The North zone of India has its capital location ‘Delhi’ along the most popular sites of Golden Triangle Tour (Delhi-Agra-Jaipur).
+The North Zone of India has its capital location ‘Delhi’ along with the most popular sites of Golden Triangle Tour (Delhi-Agra-Jaipur).
 There is a strong regional bonding between Punjab, Haryana, Jammu & Kashmir, Chandigarh, Himachal Pradesh, Uttar Pradesh and Uttarakhand with some variations on the basics of customs, rituals, and traditions.

-With the famous landmarks, scenic Himalayan region, the remote location of Ladakh, you can also explore the traditions and cultures of Rajasthan, Bihar and Madhya Pradesh like surroundings states.
+With the famous landmarks, scenic Himalayan region, the remote location of Ladakh, you can also explore the traditions and cultures of Rajasthan, Bihar, and Madhya Pradesh like surroundings states.

-North India is predominantly Indo-Aryan and includes various ethnic groups such as Brahmins, Ahirs, Jats, Rajputs, Gurjars, Khatris, Tarkhans, Kambojs, Banias and Dalits.
+North India is predominantly Indo-Aryan and includes various ethnic groups such as Brahmins, Ahirs, Jats, Rajputs, Gurjars, Khatris, Tarkhans, Kambojs, Banias, and Dalits.
 Hinduism, Islam, and Sikhism are the dominant religions in North India.
 Other religions practiced by various ethnic communities include Jainism and Buddhism.

 The languages include mostly Hindi, Bhutia, Nepalese, Punjabi, Urdu(in Kashmir).

 Northern India embraces dance moves like Bhangra, Manipuri, Odissi, Bihu are some leading forms of classical dance.
-Kathak the main dance form in North India, While North Indian have Hindustani style music, musical instruments like sitar, sarangi, santoor, and tabla are used.
+Kathak the main dance form in North India, While North Indian has Hindustani style music, musical instruments like sitar, sarangi, santoor, and tabla are used.